michal-sladecek/michal-sladecek.github.io/_posts/2024-07-23-return-address-spoofing-through-fibers.md

 There's lots of [research](https://dtsec.us/2023-09-15-StackSpoofin/) on call stack/return address spoofing so I won't list it here.
 The one most similar to this technique is the [VulcanRaven](https://github.com/WithSecureLabs/CallStackSpoofer), which also uses VEH.
 However, using Fibers we can remove the need for creating new threads in this technique.

 ## The technique
 The technique uses two components - fiber and Vectored Exception Handler.
 We use fiber switch to setup new stack and call the wanted function.
-The function fails in the end, invoking our VEH which switches back to the main fiber, which can seamlessly continue in execution.
+The function fails to return in the end, invoking our VEH which switches back to the main fiber, which can seamlessly continue in execution.

 First function I will show are our testing functions.
 These do not really contain anything of interest, but showcase what we want to achieve:
 ```zig